dreamfony/dv/README.md

 http://blt.readthedocs.io/en/latest/readme/features-workflow/

+The main use case for Features 3.x is to assist with building and maintaining well designed and interoperable Drupal distributions.

 > As great as CMI is in Drupal 8, it is likely that you will still want
 > to use Features to organize your configuration as you develop your
 > site.
 Whether you use Features or CMI (or both) to deploy your